-Boat must be washed down thoroughly at the wash down station before leaving the licence area.
+Boat must be washed down thoroughly at the wash down facility before leaving the licence area.

 Regular and random boat inspections.

 Lake Kurwongbah was originally built to supply water for paper manufacturing at the Petrie Paper Mill (now demolished and the site of the University of Sunshine Coast).